Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 I also have,

-a logistics startup, that we are
+a logistics startup,

-working on that I'm the majority owner of
+that I'm the majority owner of

 and a, a couple other businesses